CAE Reafing and Use of English Test 9

 Lair (n) — place where a wild animal lives.
 The locals believe that this path leads to cheetah’s lair.

 Squidgy (adj) — soft and moist to the touch.
-I reached for the ground, it was squidgy and generally unpleasant.
+I reached for the ground; it was squidgy and generally unpleasant.

 Foreshadow (v) — to give a glimpse to the things to come.
 The book foreshadowed the plot of the story in the first chapter.

 Breakthrough (n) — important new discovery.
-The recent breakthrough in technology made the portable electronic devices much more affordable.
+The recent breakthrough in technology made portable electronic devices much more affordable.

 Luminary (n) — a remarkable person in a particular field.
 The luminary of fashion industry Calvin Klein was rumoured to have attended the party.